SamanthaIacobONS/SamanthaIacobONS/README.md

 👩‍💻Currently learning to analyse and manipulate data

-🐍🐼 Working mostly in Python & Pandas!
+🐍🐼 Working mostly in Python, Pyspark & SQL!